SaralKandpal/driver_drowsiness_detection_system/README.md

 # driver_drowsiness_detection_system

-This detection system can detect whether a driver is drowsy and feeling sleepy while driving a vehicle, or not.
+This facial recognition and detection system can detect whether a driver is drowsy and feeling sleepy while driving a vehicle, or not.
 The objective of this python project is to build a drowsiness detection system that can detect that a person’s eyes are closed for a few seconds.
 This system will alert the driver when drowsiness is detected.

 In this Python project, we've used OpenCV for gathering the images from webcam and feed them into a Deep Learning model which will classify whether the person’s eyes are ‘Open’ or ‘Closed’.
 The approach for making this project is as follows :